fbpx

 The common name comes from the single, large whelk-like air-filled bubble or bladder that the snail secretes when restocking air for long underwater dives.

-This provides buoyancy and helps the snail breathe underwater for longer periods of time.
+This provides buoyancy and helps the snail breathe underwater for longer periods.

 What Do Bladder Snails Look Like?